-On September 17, the Administration announced its intentions to set the annual admissions ceiling for the year – a figure that, last year, was set at just 30,000…the lowest ceiling in the history of U.S. refugee resettlement.
+In the coming months, the Administration will deliberate on adjusting the annual admissions ceiling for the year – a figure that, last year, was set at just 30,000…the lowest ceiling in the history of U.S. refugee resettlement.

 The consequences of this decision could be devastating for tens of thousands of refugees, and LIRS is calling on Congress and the Administration to raise the ceiling to admit at least 95,000 refugees.

 To help you better understand what’s at stake, LIRS has put together a list of answers to some of the most common questions about the refugee ceiling and the Presidential Determination.

 - Who decides how many refugees the U.S. can admit?

 - How many refugees are admitted to the U.S. every year?

 - Why is LIRS advocating for a ceiling of 95,000?

 - What are the consequences of decreasing the refugee ceiling?

 - Does the U.S. have an obligation to admit refugees?

 - Does refugee resettlement pose a risk to national security?